cscodingallan/LogFileEventRecorder/README.md

 implementation
 * Improve the LogFileRecorderTest that it can autowire without having to use `@SpringBootApplication`
 * Testing with large input log files along with performance monitoring
+* Test on other platforms like MS Windows and Linux
+* Consider options for fault tolerance - i.e. for unexpected JSON log events